BWStearns/barbingo/README.md

         + Make the add/delete squares views
         + Make the game management views
     + Make it at the very least mobile friendly, ideally a semi-native client.
-+ More shit I haven't bothered to write here yet.
++ More stuff I haven't bothered to write here yet.